NSION/nsc3/README.md

 - nsc3-conf-tool.sh: Shell Script for NSC3 and Valor runtime configuration.
 Designed for Development pipe usage where configuration is pre-set outside of targeted server.

 ## Prerequisites for NSC3 installation:
-- Minimum HW configuration: 8 CPU cores, 8GB RAM, 500GB Free Disk.
+- [] Minimum HW configuration: 8 CPU cores, 8GB RAM, 500GB Free Disk.
 As reference 1h video clip is consuming around 2GB disk space.
-- Linux operating system, Ubuntu 20.04 LTS as reference.
+- [] Linux operating system, Ubuntu 20.04 LTS as reference.
-- The computer or virtual machine is allocated for NSC3 use only.
+- [] The computer or virtual machine is allocated for NSC3 use only.
-- Internet access
+- [] Internet access is available
-- Following TCP/IP4 ports are open from network to server: 443(HTTPS), 1935(RTMPS), 1936(RTMP), NSC3 specific ports (25204, 25205, 25206)
+- [] Following TCP/IP4 ports are open from network to server: 443(HTTPS), 1935(RTMPS), 1936(RTMP), NSC3 specific ports (25204, 25205, 25206)
-- SSL certifications for the service domain.
+- [] SSL certifications for the service domain.
 Human readable (PEM) format.
 A private key file named as privkey.pem.
 A full chained certification file named as fullchain.pem
-- Server domain name is registered to DNS services.
+- [] Server domain name is registered to DNS services.
-- Access account to NSION container registry is available.
+- [] Access account to NSION container registry is available.
-- Linux account with sudo privileges for operating system.
+- [] Linux account with sudo privileges for operating system.
-- Following 3rd party apps are needed: git, wget and curl.
+- [] Following 3rd party apps are needed: git, wget and curl.
 Most of them are by default included as part of a linux basic setup.
 However please ensure beforehand availability on your local linux setup.

 NSC3 technical description: https://www.nsiontec.com/technical-specifications/